wp-plugins/csv-2-post/readme.txt

 This method is safer than using any other source for the files.

 == Changelog ==
+= 8.2.0 =
+* Feature Changes
+    * New Directory Sources screen lists directories intended for providing multiple .csv files.
+    * New Data History view focuses on data import events, file changes, new file detection.
+    * New Data Alerts view displays newly detected files that require manual import (auto import not active).
+    * Separate areas added for management of all projects and management of the current active projects.
+    * Plugins main page (plugin dashboard) has gone in reverse, with forms being moved again, we found it never had the usefullness intended
+    * Due to variations in .csv files.
+The project data view only has the default columns.
+Data displayed will help us monitor the plugins precise activities.
+That is important if we are to decide if and when the plugin is hyper or not doing enough automation.
+    * Menus removed from category descriptions form.
+User must always enter one or more tokens.
+* Technical Notes
+    * Submission of directory source form now adds another entry to the sources database table with source type "localdirectory"
+    * Form registration (WTG security system) has been changed to keep registered form data longer.
+It no longer resets if a second tab is opened.
+* Known Issues
+    * Still no easy step by step approach like versions had two years ago.
+This is coming again soon.
+    * Data Table view is not suitable as tables are too wide, column titles cannot be read
+    * Some forms are not suitable for being in the narrow sidebar by default, probably use that bar for quick tools and small information.

 = 8.1.37 =
 Fix - complete_plugin_update() was using an eval where not required!